lqdev/angularnyc-ionicdemo/README.md

 ## Desktop

-Follow these instructions in the same top-level folder bda is located.
+Follow these instructions in the same top-level folder your Ionic application is located.

 ### Clone Electron Quick Start repository
 ```bash